-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 response.

-If there is no matching route (for instance, if someone requests the path
+If there is no matching route (for example, if someone requests the path

 handleRequest checks to see if